When studying abroad, nothing beats knowing that you’re on a path to securing a stable career with great financial success.

 2. Marketing

-• Average salary for chief marketing officer: CA$109,196 per year
+- Average salary for chief marketing officer: CA$158,829 per year (US$114,646)

 In today’s online world, digital marketing is one of the best methods to expand the horizons of a business across borders.

-While plenty of marketing roles exist, chief marketing officer is considered one of Canada’s highest paying roles.
+While plenty of marketing roles exist, a chief marketing officer is considered one of Canada’s highest paying roles.

-They oversee a company’s marketing strategies and initiatives — all with the goal of reducing costs while growing revenue.
+They oversee a company’s marketing strategies and initiatives, all with the goal of reducing costs while growing revenue.

 A chief marketing officer should be aware of online and offline marketing tactics, such as social media, print advertising and Google ads.